7 Steps for Designing Successful Project Tokenomics

 Do tokens represent an investment or can they be utilized to buy items on your platform?
 When buying or earning tokens, users need to be aware of what exactly they will receive and what they can do with it later.

-• Users are encouraged to use their tokens, i.e. spend their money
+2. Users should be encouraged to use their tokens, i.e. spend their money

 NFTs are the tokens that have collectibles tied to them.
 This means that NFT holders can collect tokens instead of selling them right away, since the collectible can rise in value later and be sold at a better price.